 Double Take: The French soldier when he sees the Trojan Rabbit.

 Downer Ending: Arthur gets arrested by (modern-day) police officers in connection with a trans-temporal murder committed by an entirely different person earlier in the film.
 The climactic battle with the French never happens.

 Lancelot: O Fair One, behold your humble servant Sir Lancelot of Camelot.
 I have come in answer to your mess— oh, I'm terribly sorry!

 The Dung Ages: Remember, Arthurian scholar.
 This was actually one of the first movies to show that conditions back then weren't like what they showed you in the movies.
 The corpse collector is able to identify Arthur as a king specifically because "he hasn't got shit all over him."

-King Arthur: What happens next?
+King Arthur(after watching the French roll the Trojan Rabbit into their fortress): What happens next?
 Bedevere: Well, now, uh, Launcelot, Galahad, and I wait until nightfall, and then leap out of the rabbit, taking the French by surprise — not only by surprise, but totally unarmed!
-King Arthur: ...Who leaps out?
-Bedevere: Uh, Launcelot, Galahad, and I, uh, leap out of the rabbit, uh, and, uh.... (looks around at who are very obviously still standing next to him, and besides which are now openly facepalming) l-look, if we built this large wooden badger...
+King Arthur(glancing over at Launcelot and Galahad, still standing nearby): ...Who leaps out?
+Bedevere(hesitantly): Uh, Launcelot, Galahad, and I, uh, leap out of the rabbit, uh, and, uh.... (looks at the other knights, who are facepalming) l-look, if we built this large wooden badger...